14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 This is where the emperors live

 The Imperial Palace is where you can't actually go inside any of the buildings, let alone see the emperor, but can wander around his massive garden!
-I guess it’s interesting because you know they’re in there, somewhere.
+It’s one of the best things to do in Tokyo because you know they’re in there, somewhere.

 The Imperial Palace sits in the heart of Tokyo, a green oasis with important-looking buildings surrounded by a moat—because nothing says "keep out" like a body of water.
 It’s nothing spectacular, but it’s a must-see in Tokyo.